Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Introduction

-In addition, we introduce a Text Semantic Geometry Regularization (TSGR) to stabilize the textual semantic ``reference frame'' during continual updates.
-The reliability of cross-modal alignment depends not only on the visual-text relations at the trigger-region anchors, but also on the relative geometric structure among textual concepts (e.g., neighborhood relations and semantic hierarchies).
-If this structure is distorted across tasks, the semantic coordinates of old classes can be implicitly re-parameterized, causing old knowledge to degrade even when local distillation constraints are satisfied.
-TSGR constrains concept-wise relative relations through a key relational subgraph, preserving the core topology of the text semantic space with low overhead and providing a stable, transferable semantic reference for cross-modal geometric distillation.

 Finally, we exploit the adversarial anchors to estimate and compensate the drift of old visual prototypes in the raw feature space under the exemplar-free constraint.
-Specifically, after finishing the current task, we measure the anchor-induced variations of raw visual features before and after adaptation, and use them to transfer the old-class prototypes so that the raw-space decision reference remains consistent with the updated visual encoder.
+Specifically, after finishing the current-task training, we measure the anchor-induced variations of raw visual features before and after adaptation, and use them to transfer the old-class prototypes so that the raw-space decision reference remains consistent with the updated visual encoder.
 The transferred prototypes are subsequently used as updated visual targets for the next-task DPGD procedure, and as complementary cues for dual-path prediction by fusing cross-modal logits with prototype-based visual logits.
 This is particularly important due to the modality gap \cite{liang2022mind, huang2025mind} in VLMs, where easy texts alone cannot fully characterize the visual space and discriminative raw visual patterns can provide additional evidence for robust inference.
-The contributions of this work can be summarized as:
+The contributions of this work can be summarized as follows: \begin{itemize} \item We reveal that harmful cross-modal semantic-geometry drift in VLM continual learning is concentrated near the old-new semantic interface, and provide both empirical evidence and formal analysis for this boundary vulnerability.

-\begin{itemize} \item We reveal that cross-modal semantic-geometry distortion is most pronounced near the vulnerable old-new semantic interface and is closely tied to forgetting, which motivates probing such drift-prone regions via adversarial attacking under the exemplar-free constraint. \item We develop a geometry-preserving distillation framework, combining Anchor-guided Cross-modal Geometry Distillation (ACGD) with Text Semantic Geometry Regularization (TSGR) to stabilize established cross-modal relations and a stable reference frame of textual semantics. \item We further propose a prototype transfer method via anchor-induced drift estimation, and introduce a dual-path prediction that fuses raw visual cues with the cross-modal knowledge for robust inference. \item Extensive experiments on five CL benchmarks demonstrate state-of-the-art performance, with comprehensive analyses validating improved semantic geometry preservation and knowledge transfer. \end{itemize}
+\item We propose SeGP-CL, an exemplar-free framework that constructs dual-targeted adversarial anchors to probe drift-prone boundary neighborhoods and preserves semantic geometry through ACGD and TSGR.